-Reporting suspected adverse reactions after marketing authorisation of the medicinal product is important.
+Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions according to their local requirements.
+Healthcare professionals are asked to report any suspected adverse reactions.

 4.9 Overdose

 There is no specific antidote for overdose with Sutent and treatment of overdose should consist of general supportive measures.
 If indicated, elimination of unabsorbed active substance may be achieved by emesis or gastric lavage.
 Cases of overdose have been reported; some cases were associated with adverse reactions consistent with the known safety profile of sunitinib.